cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 In this sense, using the wording suggested by Steve Thomas on the CFRG mailing list, CPace is "quantum-annoying".

-# Large-characteristic finite fields
-This document intentionally specifies CPace only for use on elliptic curve groups and the security proofs in {{AHH21}} only cover this case explicitly.
-For group environments built upon safe primes additional security analysis will be required.
-For instance exponential equivalence attacks may become practical when short exponents are used.

 # IANA Considerations